ajung23/vrynt-ml-internship/README.md

 ## My Role & Responsibilities

+* **Cloud Migration (OCI → AWS):** Evaluated OCI services and designed a migration path to AWS, focusing on building a scalable, robust, and cost-effective solution.
-* **MLOps (ASR):** Deployed a `Wav2Vec2` model to a real-time **AWS SageMaker** endpoint, wrote the deployment runbook, and built the Streamlit client to invoke the live API.
+* **MLOps (ASR):** Deployed a `Wav2Vec2` model to a real-time **AWS SageMaker** endpoint and wrote the deployment runbook.
-* **Prototyping (Diffusion):** Built a parameterized Streamlit app and CLI for reproducible text-to-image generation with CLIP-guided diffusion.
-* **Implementation (Style Transfer):** Implemented a VGG-based neural style transfer pipeline for fast style-preset application.
-* **Cloud Architecture:** Designed and documented the data flow for an OCI-to-AWS migration, enabling runtime operations.
+* **Application:** Built the Streamlit client to invoke the live SageMaker API, handling real-time data streams.
+* **Documentation:** Created comprehensive documentation detailing the entire migration process, from evaluation to deployment, to ensure consistency and quality for the team.
+* **Prototyping:** I also prototyped text-to-image (Diffusion) and style-transfer models to support other product goals.

 ---